2.18 Provisions, contingent liabilities and contingent assets

 The Company's lease asset class primarily consists of leases for land and buildings.
 The Company assesses whether a contract contains a lease, at inception of a contract.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether:

-(i) the contract involves the use of an identified asset
+i) the contract involves the use of an identified asset

-(ii) the lessee has substantially all of the economic benefits from use of the asset through the period of the lease and
+ii) the lessee has substantially all of the economic benefits from use of the asset through the period of the lease and

-(iii) the lessee has the right to direct the use of the asset.
+iii) the lessee has the right to direct the use of the asset.

-corresponding lease liability for all lease arrangements in which it is a lessee, except for leases with a term of twelve months or less (short-term leases) and low value leases.
-For these short-term and low value leases, the Company recognizes the lease payments as an operating expense on a straight-line basis over the term of the lease.
+At the date of commencement of the lease, the Company recognises a right-of-use asset ("ROU") and a corresponding lease liability for all lease arrangements in which it is a lessee, except for leases with a term of twelve months or less (short¬ term leases) and low value leases.
+For these short-term and low value leases, the Company recognises the lease payments as an operating expense on a straight-line basis over the term of the lease.

 If lease arrangements include the options to extend or terminate the lease before the end of the lease term, then ROU assets and lease liabilities include these options when it is reasonably certain that they will be exercised.

-The right-of-use assets are initially recognized at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or prior to the commencement date of the lease plus any initial direct costs less any lease incentives.
+The right-of-use assets are initially recognised at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or prior to the commencement date of the lease plus any initial direct costs less any lease incentives.
 They are subsequently measured at cost less accumulated depreciation and impairment losses.

 Right-of-use assets are depreciated from the commencement date using written down value method.
 Right of use assets are evaluated for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
 For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
 In such cases, the recoverable amount is determined for the Cash Generating Unit (CGU) to which the asset belongs.

-The lease liability is initially measured at amortized cost at the present value of the future lease payments.
+The lease liability is initially measured at amortised cost at the present value of the future lease payments.
 The lease payments are discounted using the interest rate implicit in the lease or, if not readily determinable, using the incremental borrowing rates in the country of domicile of these leases.
-Lease liabilities are re-measured with a corresponding adjustment to the related right of use asset if the Company changes its assessment if whether it will exercise an extension or a termination option.
+Lease liabilities are re¬ measured with a corresponding adjustment to the related right of use asset if the Company changes its assessment if whether it will exercise an extension or a termination option.

 Lease liability and ROU asset have been separately presented in the Balance Sheet and lease payments have been classified as financing cash flows.